cokungu1/c10-team-tanganyika/README.md

 ---
 # Agricultural Extension RAG: Smart Retrieval for Farmers

-An information retrieval and re-ranking pipeline designed to retrieve context-aware, highly relevant agricultural extension advisories in response to farmer queries.
+An information retrieval and re-ranking pipeline designed to retrieve context-aware agricultural extension advisories in response to farmer queries.
+This project was chosen based on voting from list that the team felt that they can handle and relevant for the study.

 ---